ngerakines/mastodon-guide/README.md

-# My Awesome Book
+# An Unofficial Guide to Mastodon

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is a work in progress.